 The Board acknowledges the importance of business sustainability, and takes into consideration the appropriate ESG aspects when conducting business operations.
-Some of the initiatives undertaken by the Company included raising internal awareness on the 3Rs of the environment, i.e. reduce, reuse and recycle, through effective use of resources and materials to minimise waste; making contributions to insurance, road safety and crime prevention awareness campaigns; donating to the poor and the needy; introducing PrOmilej insurance specifically for low mileage drivers to help them pay less than normal comprehensive private car insurance covers; waiving of all loadings on private car insurance purchased by disabled persons; and waiving of all riders and loadings for motorcycle insurance purchased by such persons.
+Some of the initiatives undertaken by the Company included raising internal awareness on the 3Rs of the environment, i.e. reduce, reuse and recycle, through effective use of resources and materials to minimise waste; making contributions to insurance, road safety and crime prevention awareness campaigns; donating to the poor and the needy; introducing PrOmilej insurance specifically for low mileage drivers to help them pay less than normal comprehensive private car insurance covers; introducing PrOrumah insurance, which is a combination of both Houseowner and Householder policies but at 30% cheaper; waiving of all loadings on private car insurance purchased by disabled persons; and waiving of all riders and loadings for motorcycle insurance purchased by such persons.